 As the City of Madison continues growing, the challenge of maintaining clean bodies of water also grows.
 As development turns natural green spaces into paved residential and commercial areas, stormwater runoff increases.
 Stormwater runoff does not flow into a treatment plant but directly into our streams and lakes.
 From there, it ultimately flows into the Pearl River and Ross Barnett Reservoir.

-Because there are less trees, grass and plants that serve as natural filters, the stormwater runoff contains more pollutants.
-These pollutants wash through the stormdrain system and into our local streams such as Culley Creek, Hearn Creek, Haley Creek, Brashear Creek and Bear Creek.
+Because there are fewer trees, grass, and plants that serve as natural filters, stormwater runoff contains more pollutants.
+These pollutants wash through the storm drain system and into our local streams such as Culley Creek, Hearn Creek, Haley Creek, Brashear Creek, and Bear Creek.